jorge-cardoso/jorge-cardoso.github.io/research/cloud_reliability_resilience.md

 +  To guarantee HA, [LinkedIn](linkedin.com) simulates data center failures and measure the effects.
 To improve response time and lower the cost of operations, they have built the [Nurse](https://engineering.linkedin.com/sre/introducing-nurse-auto-remediation-linkedin) system, a workflow engine which enables to define tasks to recover automatically from failures.

 + The book [Resilience and Reliability on AWS](https://www.amazon.com/Resilience-Reliability-AWS-Jurg-Vliet/dp/1449339190) provides  a motivation and a few examples (for beginners) on the importance of reliability.
 The author shares their experience to achieve resilience and reliability with code examples to monitor Redis or MongoDB.
-This clearly indicates that current solutions are limited and further systmathic approaches are needed to dead with the complex problem of reliability of clouds.
+The use of simple techniques to solve the complex problem of reliability of clouds clearly indicates that current solutions are limited and further systmathic approaches are needed.

 ## Available Approaches (Patents and Research Papers)